canhminhdo/i217e/README.md

 ```console
 cd proof-scores/<problem-name>/test && ./tester
 ```
 where `<problem-name>` is replaced by the name of a problem, such as `problem1`.
-Moreover, students can evaluate all tests for entire proof scores at once by executing `tester` scirpt at `proof-scores` directory.
+Moreover, students can evaluate all tests for entire proof scores at once by executing `tester` scirpt at `proof-scores` directory as follows:

 ```console
 cd proof-scores && ./tester